nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

 .. autoattribute:: circuitpython_nrf24l01.fake_ble.FakeBLE.to_android

     A value of `True` allows advertisements to be compatible with Android smartphones.
 Setting this attribute to `False` still allows advertisements to be compatible with anything else except Android smartphones.
 Default Value is `True`.

+    .. warning:: This attribute will be deprecated on the next major release because it is not necessary to change this attribute.
+Changing this attribute to `False` only breaks compatibility with Android smartphones.

 mac
 ************